CJones226/configure-ad/README.md

 <img src="https://github.com/CJones226/configure-ad/assets/158533476/aca174d1-e4f2-4884-a9d0-1b40ce28a9e6" height="60%" width="60%"/>
 </p>
 <p>
-In the upper right hand corner of Server Manager there will be a little flag with a one next to it.
+Once the install is finished there will be a little flag with a one next to it in the upper righ corner of Server Manager.
 Click on that and select 'Promote this server to a domain controller'.
 </p>
 <p>
 <h4>Add New Forest</h4>